Galapagos Diving Vacations

 Since 20 June 2008, any person from any country can enter Ecuador and obtain a visa for a period of 90 days.
 Normally all you need is your passport (valid for at least 6 months) and a return ticket.

 We recommend you double-check with your Ecuadorian Consulate before you travel.

 What is the time zone?

-The time zone for the Galapagos Islands is -6 hrs GMT, 1 hour behind Ecuador's mainland which is -5 hrs GMT.
+The time zone for the islands is -6 hrs GMT, 1 hour behind Ecuador's mainland which is -5 hrs GMT.